monimoyd/ml_training_ci_cd_mnist/README.md

 Bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
-## 2. Install dependencies:
+## 2. Install dependencies and run the pytest to unit test model parameters below 20K , use of batch normalization, dropout and GAP:
 bash
-pip install -r requirements.txt
+pip install -r requirements.txt pytest tests/test_model.py # On Windows: pytest tests\test_model.py

-## 3. Train the model and check for test accuracy > 99.4  within 20K parameters and display logs:
+## 3. Train the model and check for test accuracy > 99.4  within 20K parameters and display training logs:

 Train the notebook file mnist_train_notebook.ipynb in collab

-The best test accuracy achieved is: 99.44%
+The best test accuracy achieved is: 99.44%  at 19th epoch

 The training logs are pasted below:

 Epoch:  1